cansik/seqosc/README.md

 To minimize the data size of an `OSCBuffer` it is possible to add compression to the payload.
 The default method used is the [gzip](https://en.wikipedia.org/wiki/Gzip) compression which is common in most programming langauges.
 If a seqosc payload is compressed the compression flag in the header has to be turned on.

 ### Reference Implementation
 Currently there is a reference implementation of an [OSCBuffer](https://github.com/cansik/seqosc/blob/master/seqosclib/src/main/kotlin/ch/bildspur/seqosc/OSCBuffer.kt#L8) in Kotlin.
+For .Net and Unity, have a look at the player [reference](https://github.com/cansik/seqosc/blob/master/dotnet/OSCBuffer.cs).

 ### About
 Developed by cansik